Skip to content

 Theaters and Events

 One of the best parts of downtown San Jose is how easy it is to add a little sparkle to your evening without needing heels that destroy your arches.
-Whether you’re in town for work and want to treat yourself, or you’re carving out space in your solo adventure for a night of culture, this city delivers.
+Whether you're in town for work and want to treat yourself, or you're carving out space in your solo adventure for a night of culture, San Jose is your Man!

 Local tip: Even if you don’t have a show planned, just walking around this area in the evening when the lights come on and the downtown buzz sets in can be a vibe all its own.
 Grab a drink or dessert nearby and people-watch.
 It’s entertainment, San Jose-style.